RanaMalhas/QRCD/code/README.md

 This step is essential to recompute and adjust the answer-start character position of each answer span.

 2. Run the evaluation script.
+   The farasapy package must be installed before running the script.

 ```
 python eval_qrcd.py